nikhilpatil12/421/README.md

 - `style.css`: Defines the styling for the page.
 - `script.js`: Implements the logic for the 4-2-1 loop and handles user input.

-## Acknowledgments

-This project was inspired by the Collatz conjecture and is meant for educational purposes to illustrate the 4-2-1 loop sequence.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.